 JCUA is mobilizing Illinois voters to pass the Fair Tax referendum on Election Day.
-Currently, the Illinois constitution mandates a flat tax system, in which everyone pays the state the same percentage of their income (the current rate is 4.95 percent).
-On June 5, 2019, Governor J.B.
-Pritzker signed SB0687, a bill that allows for amending the constitution to implement a graduated (progressive) tax system, in which residents would pay different percentages based on their income.
-Pritzker signed additional legislation that set forth a schedule of income-based tax brackets (see graphic below).
+Currently, the Illinois constitution mandates a flat tax system, in which everyone pays the state the same percentage of their taxable income (the current rate is 4.95 percent).
+In May 2019, the General Assembly passed a joint resolution to amend the state constitution to allow enactment of a graduated income tax.
+In addition, the General Assembly passed and the Governor signed a bill that would institute a new structure of graduated income tax brackets (see graphic below).
 Under this proposal, only those with yearly incomes of more than $250,000 would pay a higher tax rate.
+The statute would take effect at the beginning of 2021, but only if the constitutional amendment is approved by the voters.

-Since all Illinois constitutional amendments must be approved by more than 60 percent of voters, it’s up to us to decide the fate of the Fair Tax amendment next Election Day, November 3, 2020.
+Since all Illinois constitutional amendments must be approved by more than 60 percent of voters, it’s up to us to decide the fate of the Fair Tax amendment in the upcoming election.

 JCUA is aiming to collect 3,300 pledge cards in which Illinois voters commit to vote ‘Yes’ on the Fair Tax ballot item on Election Day.
 Are you moved to support transformational economic justice in our state?
 Take a pledge!